adriaFreixasWb/git-calisthenics/docs/Session3.md

 When merging if your changes go smoothly (no conflit) this is know as **fast-forward** merge.

-On the last section we tried to merge a branch to branches:
+On last section we tried to merge a two branches:
 - feature/parallel-commit (that was one commit behind main)
 - main that has changes on the same file as the merging branch

-The simplest way to solf this conflict is to reset your main branch.
+The simplest way to solve this conflict is to reset your main branch.
 ```
 git reset
 ```
-The with git status you will get your pending changes, this will tell you that you can restore your README to its original state.
+With git status you will get your pending changes, this will tell you that you can restore your README to its original state.
 ```
 git restore README.md
 ```